Griffith Observatory: Visiting

 There are photo opportunities and scenery at and around the Observatory, with views of the Pacific Ocean, the Hollywood Sign and Downtown Los Angeles.

 In popular culture

 The observatory was featured twice in Rebel Without a Cause (1955), both of which helped make it an international emblem of Los Angeles.
 A bust of the film's star James Dean was subsequently placed at the west side of the grounds.

-The observatory has also appeared the following:
+The observatory has also appeared in the following: